gcapes/git-course/_episodes/05-branching.md

 versions they come from.
 We now need to manually edit the file to resolve the conflict.
 This means removing the mark-up and doing one of:

-- Keep the local version, which is the one marked-up by HEAD i.e.
+- Keep the current version, which is the one marked-up by HEAD i.e.
-"Laboratory measurements of atmospheric particle formation"
+"Aircraft measurements of biomass burning aerosols over West Africa"

 - Keep the version from the other branch, which is the one marked-up by simulations i.e. "Simulations of biomass burning aerosols over West Africa"

-- Or manually edit the line to something new which might combine some elements of the two e.g. "Measurement-model comparison of atmospheric particle formation in laboratory experiments"
+- Or manually edit the line to something new which might combine some elements of the two e.g. "Aircraft measurements and simulations of biomass burning aerosols over West Africa"

 We edit the file.
 Then commit our changes:

 ~~~
 $ gedit paper.md		# Resolve conflict by editing paper.md
 $ git add paper.md		# Let Git know we have resolved the conflict
-$ git commit -m "Rewrite title to incorporate simulations"
+$ git commit
 ~~~
 {: .language-bash}